dmcanally/denver-netdata/README.md

 ## Description

 This module deploys and configures netdata.
 Netdata is a system for distributed real-time performance and health monitoring.
-More can be found on netdata at [firehol/netdata](https://github.com/firehol/netdata).
+More can be found on the [netdata website](https://www.netdata.cloud/).

 ## Setup